Interpreting the Electron EDM Constraint: Interpreting the EDM constraint: the big picture

 In this scenario, the quark mass suppression in \eqref{CSexpression} is cancelled by the quark mass dependence in $C_{qe}$.
 If we take this ansatz for all of the quarks, the top quark gives the most important contribution.

 \item {\bf Radiative stability approach.} As in the case of the electron EDM, we make the weaker assumption that the generated four-fermion interactions do not lead to more than an order-one change to the size of the electron Yukawa coupling, which gives a constraint on the size of the coupling in an underlying theory to generate the four-fermion interactions.
-If this constraint is too weak, the unitarity bound gives a stronger constraint on the coupling.
-Then, if the four-fermion interactions are generated at $k$ loops, we expect:
+Then, we expect:

-For $q=u,d$, the stronger constraint comes from the unitarity bound while the naturalness of the electron Yukawa gives the stronger bound for the other quarks.
-Due to the quark mass suppression in \eqref{CSexpression}, the up quark gives the most important contribution (assuming that we take this ansatz for all of the quarks).
+Due to the quark mass suppression in this expression as well as in \eqref{CSexpression}, the up quark gives the most important contribution (assuming that we take this ansatz for all of the quarks).
+Since $m_q > m_e$, the requirement that the four-fermion interactions do not lead to more than an order-one change to the size of quark Yukawa couplings does not lead to a further constraint on the size of $C_{qe}$.

+Notice that because the operator breaks both quark and lepton chiral symmetries, if it has a large coefficient one can think of it as leaving invariant only a combined chiral rotation of both quarks and leptons.

 \item {\bf Tuning approach.} In this scenario, we allow for underlying interactions generating the four-fermion interactions to generate a contribution to the electron Yukawa much larger than the correct size, so that the final electron Yukawa is tuned to be small.
-Then, the only constraint on the coupling $y$ in the underlying theory is given by the unitarity bound, $y \lesssim \sqrt{4 \pi}$.
-If the four-fermion interactions are generated at $k$ loops, we expect:
+If the four-fermion interactions are generated at $k$ loops, we expect from NDA:

-As in the radiative stability approach, the quark mass suppression in \eqref{CSexpression} makes the top quark contribution naively very small and the up quark gives the most important contribution.
+The quark mass suppression in \eqref{CSexpression} makes the top quark contribution naively very small and the up quark gives the most important contribution.

 \end{itemize}